kennytilton/MatrixJS/js/matrixjs/readme.md

 > Example: an observer on the `clanging` property of a matrix alarm turns an actual alarm on or off via its interface.

 ## So why "matrix"?
-We like the word matrix because the dataflow library provides an environment in which the developer can arrange for a model of, say, a nuclear powerplant to form.
+We like the word matrix because the dataflow library provides an environment in which the developer can arrange for a proxy nuclear powerplant to take form.
 The matrix powerplant runs by itself once the developer has written the connective formulae and a minimum of procedural inputs.
-Valuable outputs such as a deafoning klaxon arise from straightforward change observers doing the obvious with new values.
+Valuable outputs such as a deafening klaxon arise from straightforward change observers doing the obvious with new values.

-Turning to a safer application, the input from a user press of the Enter key in TodoMVC will procedurally extend the list of to-do items (mediated by an input cell) with a new incomplete one.
-The matrix model of the `UL` list is watching that cell and will grow a new `LI`, and, thanks to again straightforward observers, so will the real client DOM.
-The matrix is supporting a matrix version of the web page that gets manifested to -- gives birth to -- the actual browser page.
+Turning to a safer application, the input from a user press of the Enter key in TodoMVC will procedurally extend the list of to-do items with a new incomplete to-do item.
+The matrix model of a `UL` list is watching that list and will grow a new matrix `LI`.
+Thanks again to straightforward observers provided by MatrixJS, the real client DOM UL will grow a new LI.

+The matrix is supporting a live proxy version of the web page, one that MatrixJS propagates to -- gives birth to -- the browser.

 Hence "matrix".

 ## A Gentle Walkthrough of TodoMVC
+Let us take a walk through MatrixJS * TodoMVC keeping any eye out for:
+* simplicity
+* expressive power (declarative/reactive and transparent)
+* dataflow/reactivity, transparent and efficient
+* efficient DOM updates